 Although a contingency agreement may take the “romance” out of a new business partnership, getting these terms in writing will streamline your business.
 People often assume that mutual respect will prevail over bitter disputes, saying, “ We are too good of friends to fight over the business.”
 Having an exit strategy helps us circumvent the emotional decision-making that can result from a business breakup.
 We suggest putting pen to paper (finger to keyboard); eliminating one “what if” at a time.
 Going from Bestfriends to Co-founders can be well worth the risk, but we suggest that you invest in a good business Lawyer; you will not regret it.

 You’ve probably noticed a recurring theme while reading this article which is “don’t wait to have the difficult conversations.”
 So much of what ends up dissolving partnerships and damaging friendships begin with simple miscommunication.
-One of the benefits of working closely with a friend is being able to say what’s on our minds, knowing that the other person understands our intentions.
+One of the benefits of starting a business with a friend is being able to say what’s on our minds, knowing that the other person understands our intentions.

 For sisters and friends Natalie and Samantha Mwedekeli, co-founders of Mama Rocks Burgers, this was key, saying, “We know how to disagree with each other.
 We are sensitive but know how to communicate with each other without tiptoeing or hurting the other person.”